masesgroup/KNet/src/net/Documentation/articles/performance.md

 The approach followed in the benchmark test is to:
 1. create a topic
-2. produce on it measuring the time by a Stopwatch; the produce cycle ends always with a flush to be sure that all data produced are sent to the server before stops any measure;
+2. produce on it measuring the time elapsed; the produce cycle ends always with a flush to be sure that all data produced are sent to the server before stops any measure;
 3. then consume the data produced in step 2 (checking or not the received data) until the number of records expected are received.

 The produce cycle is like the following one:
-- create an array with random data within it: this time is not measured to avoid to add application time on library measures;
+- create an array with random data within it (note: the time elapsed in data creation is not measured to avoid to add application time on library measures);
 - create message and send it: both of these are measured to verify how they impact on the test;
-- finally execute a _flush_ and then stop the measure.
+- finally execute a _flush_ and then stops the measure.

 The consume cycle is like the following one:
 - subscribe on topic;
-- when the callback informs the application that the topic was assigned the measure are started;
+- when the callback informs the application that the topic was assigned the measures are started;
 - on every consume cycle the messages conuter is updated;
-- when the number of expected messages are received the consumer is unsubscribe and the measure are stopped.
+- when the number of expected messages are received the consumer is unsubscribe and the measures are stopped.

 The cycles are repeated many times; the test repetition has a dual meaning: it creates a population of data for statistics purpose, meanwhile it represents burst of data produced/consumed from an user application.
-At the end will be measured many information like the number of JNI calls (this is important for KNet) and an aggregated info related to the overrall time needed to perform the operations (produce/consume) of both libraies.
+Meanwhile are measured many information like the number of JNI calls (this is important for KNet) and, finally, an aggregated info related to the overrall time needed to perform the operations (produce/consume) of both libraies.
-The information collected are analyzed with statists in mind; for every test the application reports:
+The information collected are analyzed with statistics in mind; for every test the application reports:
 - Max value
 - Min value
 - Average